 Casting directors are the gatekeepers to your next gig as an actor.
 They’re the first people who will see you at work—whether that’s on-camera or in-person in the audition room—before handing you off to the director, writer, producers, and the rest of the creative team.
 A casting director’s job is to evaluate actors who are submitted via talent agents or casting resources like Backstage (and, in the case of open calls, self-submissions).
 But in particularly crucial casting situations, they’ll go off on their own to scout talent from smaller theaters and acting communities.
 They’ve even been known to pluck could-be stars right off the street.
 Casting directors have an eye for talent, but more than that, they have an eye for which talent is the perfect puzzle piece for the greater whole.

 If you’re a regularly auditioning actor, chances are you have relationships of your own with casting directors.
 They’re the ones you especially want to impress, whether you’re chosen for the role or not.
 That’s because they will remember a good audition, regardless of the outcome.
 And if they remember you, they’re likely to keep you in mind for future projects they are working on down the line.
-It’s a story we here at Backstage have heard time and again: an actor wasn’t right for the first role they went out for, but they were cast in a later project because the casting director had a good feeling about them.
+It’s a story that everyone in the industry has heard time and again: an actor wasn’t right for the first role they went out for, but they were cast in a later project because the casting director had a good feeling about them.